Web design is like a Maths class.

 Even though prototyping tools themselves aren’t an actual trend in the web design, they’re still one of the elements in web design that is spreading rapidly.

-Tools such as Webflow and UXPin are huge at the moment as they allow you to prototype design your website with all its working features.
+Tools such as Webflow and UXPin are huge at the moment as they allow you to prototype and design your website with all its working features.
 By quickly creating working prototypes, you’re able to measure their functionality, design, and aesthetics sparing yourself the troubles of coding.

 2. I like to move it, move it.